-Skinny Hobbit from Growing Into Myself recently did a post that contained this Youtube video.
+A fellow blogger recently shared this Youtube video.
 The video is about supporting someone who is grieving, but it’s a powerful message about validation in general, which is what inspired this post.

 Many of us have chosen to blog because there are difficult experiences that we’re dealing with.
-There may be particular things that we want to get out of blogging, like self-expression, seeing we’re not alone, or connecting with others.
+We look for various things out of blogging, like self-expression, seeing we’re not alone, or connecting with others.

 So, here we are in a community, with our various experiences and motivating factors.
 How do we go about being supportive to others?

 First let’s take a quick look at some relevant definitions, courtesy of Google:

 - Empathy: “the ability to understand and share the feelings of another”

 - Sympathy: “feelings of pity and sorrow for someone else’s misfortune”